How Court-Ordered Treatment for Schizophrenia Can Save Lives?

 Challenges and Limitations of Court-Ordered Treatment

-With a range of treatment options, including voluntary and community-based support programs, we can ensure that individuals with schizophrenia have access to the care and support they need to live a fulfilling and independent life.
+With a variety of treatment choices, including volunteer and community-based support programs, we can make sure people with schizophrenia have access to the care and help they need to lead independent and productive lives.

 Related Article: Stress and BPD and Schizophrenia